'Doorbell bandit' wanted in several west Houston break-ins

 HOUSTON, Texas (KTRK) --Deputies in west Houston are looking for a burglar who isn't afraid to be caught on camera.

-The Harris County Precinct 5 Constable's Office released video of the man from two separate incidents in the South Briar neighborhood near Westhieimer and S. Kirkwood.
+The Harris County Precinct 5 Constable's Office released video of the man from two separate incidents in the South Briar neighborhood near Westheimer and S. Kirkwood.

 In both cases, the man rings the doorbell to make sure no one is home.
 When there is no answer, he goes to the back of the house to look for a way in.
 The most recent attempt was at Andy Mason's house Monday night.